Graham Edwards was born in Kalgoorlie on 18 July 1946. He attended Christian Brothers College, Perth and later Leederville Technical College.

 Graham was recognised by the RSL with the ANZAC of the Year award in 1991 for service to the Veteran community.
 He has also been awarded the Rotary Paul Harris Fellow and the Lions Melvin Jones Fellow.
 He is a Life Member of the Vietnam Veterans’ Association.

-Graham was also recently made a Freeman of The City of Wanneroo in his home state of WA and was Chairman of the Prime Minister’s Advisory Council on Veterans.
+Graham has been made a Freeman of The City of Wanneroo in his home state of WA and was Chairman of the Prime Minister’s Advisory Council on Veterans.
 He is also a member to the Council of the Australian War Memorial.

 Graham was made a Member of the Order of Australia in June 2012.

-In November of 2012 Graham was elected as the State President of the RSL WA.
+Graham is a past State President of the RSL WA.